 One pair of datatypes is so commonly used that it is already predefined in the standard library:

-need to distinguish between successfully returning a value (Some(v)
+need to distinguish between successfully returning a value (Some(v)), and successfully

 if it successfully performed the lookup but found no suitable result.